 A similar question was asked about credit card points, and this one’s a bit more complex.
-Although it’s relatively straightforward to give your family your FFP user name and password, redeeming credit card points may involve iBanking access and 2FA tokens (to be fair, SQ has added 2FA for high risk transactions so transferring ownership of your FFP account may not be so straightforward going forward).
+Although it’s relatively straightforward to give your family your FFP user name and password, redeeming credit card points may involve iBanking access and 2FA tokens.

 The T&Cs of most rewards programs state that credit card points are not transferable, but they’re mum about what happens if a cardholder dies.
 So I reached out to the banks to get some answers.